skpro19/bdd100k/findings.md

 *   **Significant Class Imbalance:** There is a large imbalance in the dataset.
 The 'car' class dominates both splits, accounting for over 55% of all instances.
 Classes like 'traffic sign' and 'traffic light' are the next most frequent, while classes such as 'train', 'motor', 'rider', and 'bike' are significantly less common (often < 1%).
 This imbalance could affect model training and evaluation, potentially leading to bias towards more frequent classes.
 *   **Similar Train/Validation Distributions:** The relative frequencies of classes are highly consistent between the training and validation sets.
 This suggests the validation set is a representative sample of the training data in terms of class distribution, which is good for reliable evaluation.

-Below are visualizations showing the class distribution for the training and validation sets.
-Bar charts show the percentage breakdown, while the pie charts offer a side-by-side comparison of proportions.
+Below are bar charts showing the percentage distribution for each class in the training and validation sets.

 ### Training Set Class Distribution (% - Bar Chart)